allpro/form-manager/README.md

 ## Implementation Example

 **FM uses ordinary properties and events to integrate with form controls.**
-Below are some basic examples of basic form control mark-up.
+Below are examples of basic form control mark-up.
 FM property-setter helpers are used to set many properties at once.
 This example uses React JSX markup, but ordinary HTML could also be used.